helins/dsim.cljc/README.md

 returning transitions.
 After each such "sub-transition", the poly-transition take care of creating and adding the next "sub-transition" by calling the next function in the sequence.
-3 arguments are provided to those functions: the state at that moment, the current step, and an `on-complete` function whose purpose is to - sort of recursively - repeat this process for the next "sub-transition".
+3 arguments are provided to those functions: the state at that moment, what should be the first step of the created "sub-transition", and an `on-complete` function whose purpose is to - sort of recursively - repeat this process for the next "sub-transition".

+There are several reasons why a poly-transition follows a sequence of functions returning transitions rather than prepared ones .
+One reason is that the user does not need to mention what is the exact first-step of each sub-transition, it is provided as an argument to the functions depending on when the previous sub-transition ends.
+Another one is that such functions can be reused anywhere else.
+Yet another one is that the state is very often needed to create the transition (eg. fetching the current position of an asteroid).
+The state passed to those functions is always up-to-date.

 ```clj
 ;; While it simply moves on its X axis, we want asteroid 42 to move on its Y